madsailor/SMF-Extension/README.md

 About
 -------------------------
-The SMF Extension is powered by Corey Goldberg's [ystockquote](https://github.com/cgoldberg/ystockquote) and written in [Python](www.python.org).
+The Yahoo portion of the SMF Extension is powered by Corey Goldberg's [ystockquote](https://github.com/cgoldberg/ystockquote) and written in [Python](www.python.org).